mdshahbajalam7/mdshahbajalam7/README.md

 ## About me
-Aspiring full-stack web development professional, adept at user-specific solutions.Collaborative and team supportive person who is proficient in working with cooperative professionals and executing goal- oriented come to gether projects.
-Desires to seek a position of Software Developer in a company.
+Aspiring full-stack web development professional, adept at user-specific solutions.
+The collaborative and team-supportive person who is proficient in working with cooperative professionals and executing goal-oriented come-together projects—desires to seek a position of a Software Developer in a company.

-- 🔭 I’m currently working on Learning Full Stack Web development
+- 🔭 I’m currently working on Full Stack Web development
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently working on MERN Stack
-- 👯 I’m looking to collaborate on user centric web application
+- 👯 I’m looking to collaborate on a user-centric web application
 - 💬 Ask me about  Coding | Data structure and algorithm
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/md-shahbaj-alam-7343a320a/">Linkedin</a> | <a href="mdshahbajalam38@gmail.com">Email</a>
 ## Skills and Frameworks